-What I usually do is I choose topics that are:
+What I usually do is choose topics that are:

 - Relevant to my blog theme: Since my niche is Personal Finance, then I write about how to make and save money and everything in between.

 - Topics With a Sizeable Audience: I also choose topics that I know have an existing audience.
-Such topics include (but not limited to): products and services, How to’s, etc.
+Such topics include (but are not limited to): products and services, How-to’s, etc.

-- Have existing competition that I know I can compete with: What I usually do is I use Google search and I type in my target keywords and then look at the existing blogs or websites on the first page.
+- Have existing competition that I know I can compete with: What I usually do is search Google for my target keywords and then look at the existing blogs or websites on the first page.

 Please bear with me for the multiple screenshots here, my laptop screen is small and I have to do multiple screenshots to capture the first page of Google.